timkelty/esi-html-rewriter/README.md

 const esi = new Esi({ shim: true });

 // Process a Response (ESI/1.0 compliant - only processes if Surrogate-Control header is present)
-// Esi.fetch automatically adds the Surrogate-Capability header to advertise ESI support const request = new Request("https://example.com/page");
+// Esi.handleRequest automatically adds the Surrogate-Capability header to advertise ESI support const request = new Request("https://example.com/page");
-const processedResponse = await esi.fetch(request);
+const processedResponse = await esi.handleRequest(request);

 // Or process an existing Response const response = new Response(html, {